sfatew/Hand-Tracking-Youtube-Control/README.md

 # Hand-Tracking-Computer-Control
-using computer vision to track hand motion and control the computer like a touch pad
+Using computer vision to track hand motion and control the computer like a touch pad